PDX - BWI

 The average price of all round-trip flights from Portland to Baltimore clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Baltimore on a Tuesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Friday is the most expensive day to fly from Portland to Baltimore.
-For your return ticket, we recommend flying on a Saturday and avoiding Thursdays for the best deals.
+On the other hand, Wednesday is the most expensive day to fly from Portland to Baltimore.
+For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from Portland to Baltimore?